-The vast majority of child sexual abusers never dared to speak about their haunting pedophile fantasies before they took action.
+The majority of child sexual abusers who are attracted to children never dared to speak about their fantasies before they took action.

-Lonely children that are left to themselves, and those who lack guidance in their relationships with others or who have not understood the rules of intimacy (incestuous families) are the main targets of child sexual abusers.
+Lonely children that are left to themselves, and those who lack guidance in their relationships with others (weak psychosocial skills) or who have not understood the rules of intimacy (incestuous families) are more often victims of sexual violence than others.

-Aftereffects always occur, in various ways, at different times of life.
+Aftereffects often occur, in various ways, at different times of life.

 As well as the possibility of physical damage and personal injury arising from a rape, a child may suffer from multiple psychological consequences such as guilt and shame, fear, anxiety, anger, loss of self-confidence, depression, anxiety attacks, chronic pain, social isolation, distrust of all adolescents and/or adults, difficulties in having healthy sexual relationships, impaired memory, concentration, sleep, incontinence or eating disorders …